 If you are international student studying at BU, you will probably want to work while you are here.

 We have put together this section so you know the number of hours you can work and to tell you about things like National insurance and Tax.

 How many hours can you work?

-If you have a Tier 4 (General) student visa, you should be aware that there are very strict rules about the number of hours you are allowed to work.
+If you have a Student visa, you should be aware that there are very strict rules about the number of hours you are allowed to work.
 You must check your visa to see if you are allowed to work and also the maximum number of hours you can do.
 During term time you will be restricted to work the number of hours per week that is written on your visa.
 The maximum working hours per week rule is very strict and you will be breaking the rules of your visa if you work more than you are allowed during term time.
 If you work too many hours, the UKVI (UK Visas and Immigration) can cancel your visa and refuse any future visa applications for up to ten years.
 During your officially confirmed university vacations, unless your visa conditions say otherwise, you will be allowed to work full-time.

 National Insurance (NI) and tax